pdfernhout/Twirlip7/README.md

 Right now, there are a few experimental applications to play with:

 * a programmable notebook (with some examples including plugins)
-* an IBIS diagramming tool for Dialogoue Mapping
+* an IBIS diagramming tool for Dialogue Mapping
 * a chat application

 ### About the notebook application